interstice1234/newreligiondata.github.io/_pages/about.md

 <div class="team-member">
 <h4>Stephen Christopher, PhD</h4>
-Visiting Fellow at the International Research Center for Japanese Studies (Nichibunken) in Kyoto.
-An anthropologist of religion studying how politics impact minority religions, with focus on India's tribal religions and Tibetan Buddhism in Asia.
-Dr. Christopher brings extensive experience in digital methods, citizen science, and Asian research networks, having contributed significantly to the DRH as a top editor since 2018.
+Research Associate at Inform, based at Theology and Religious Studies, King’s College London.
+He completed a Visiting Research Fellowship at Nichibunken in Kyoto (2024-25), a Marie Curie postdoc at the University of Copenhagen (2022-24) and a JSPS postdoc at Kyoto University (2019).
+He is Co-Editor of the journal Contemporary Buddhism.
+Stephen is an anthropologist of religion studying how politics impact minority religions, with focus on India's tribal religions and Tibetan Buddhism in Asia.
+He brings extensive experience in digital methods, citizen science, and Asian research networks, having contributed significantly to the DRH as a top editor since 2018.
 </div>

 <div class="team-member">
 <h4>Suzanne Newcombe, PhD</h4>
 Senior lecturer in religious studies at The Open University and honorary director of Inform.
-Expert in sociology and social history of religion, particularly modern yoga and new religious movements.
-Notable publications include the Routledge Handbook of Yoga and Meditation Studies (2020) and forthcoming work on religion and public health.
+She researches new religiosity with the tools of sociology and social history and has a particular interest in the overlaps between religion and health.
+Recent publications include the co-edited (with Karen O’Brien-Kop) *<a href="https://www.liverpooluniversitypress.co.uk/doi/book/10.3828/9781836245643">Religion, Spirituality and Public Health: Competing and Complementary Epistemes</a>* (2025) in the Proceedings of the British Academy Series with Liverpool University Press.
 </div>

 <h3>Core Researchers</h3>